-We can offer a user-friendly technology that can save lives and that will serve a family through an entire childhood.
-There are thousands of families using the system already and the opportunities to live a better life grows with every Solvatten we deliver.
+We offer a user-friendly technology that can save lives and that serves a family through an entire childhood.
+Already thousands of families are using the system and the opportunities to live a better life grows with every Solvatten we deliver.
 We have learnt from our projects that having safe, warm water at home improves and sustains hygiene habits and practices.
 To quote a true mastermind, Nelson Mandela who’s words and spirit will live forever:

 ”Overcoming poverty is the right to dignity and a decent life.
 While poverty persists, there is no true freedom”

 december 6, 2013